szczepanski/csv-upload-flask-api-server/README.md

 ## Code

-- more modularity could be introduced- separate python modules that could deal with:
+- more modularity could be introduced by separation of python modules that could separately deal with:

   - aws functions
   - file conversion functions